 Phagocytosis of dying cells, cell debris or pathogens by macrophages and mast cells, is an important process during resolution of inflammation.
 The projects within cluster 2 deal with polarization of phagocytes induced by endogenous and exogenous signals and explore signal transduction pathways activated or inhibited during phagocyte-induced resolution of inflammation.
 Cluster 2 comprises five projects:

-Project 5:Role of cytochrome P450 (CYP) and soluble epoxide hydrolase (sEH) in macrophage polarization and resolution of inflammation
+Project 5:Role of soluble epoxide hydroxylase (sHE) in macrophage polarization and resolution of Inflammation

 Prof. Dr. Ingrid Fleming